 Geo-distributed storage.
-Prior geo-distributed systems face the unpleasant tradeoff between strong semantics and low latency.
-Spanner provides strong semantics with order-preserving serializable transactions [22], but these are expensive: like its predecessor Megastore [10], Spanner's update transactions take many cross-datacenter roundtrips to execute and commit.
-Replicated Commit [41] and MDCC [37] are faster but still incur cross-datacenter latency to execute and commit transactions.
+Geo-distributed systems face the unpleasant tradeoff between strong semantics and low latency.
+Spanner provides strong semantics with order-preserving serializable transactions [25], but these are expensive: like its predecessor Megastore [13], Spanner's update transactions take many cross-datacenter roundtrips to execute and commit.
+Replicated Commit [?] and MDCC [41] are faster but still incur cross-datacenter latency to execute and commit.

-At the other end of the tradeoff, Cassandra [2] and Dynamo [24] are key-value storage systems offering eventual consistency, while PNUTS [21] offers the slightly stronger per-record timeline consistency.
-Other systems provide stronger but still relaxed semantics to achieve low-latency.
-COPS/Eiger [39,40] offer causal+ consistency where write conflicts are resolved deterministically.
-These systems do not support general transactions and moreover COPS/Eiger require replication of all data across all datacenters.
-Walter provides parallel snapshot isolation [50] and Gemini provides Red/Blue consistency [38].
+At the other end of the tradeoff, Cassandra [2] and Dynamo [27] are key-value stores offering eventual consistency and PNUTS [24] offers the slightly stronger per-record timeline consistency.
+Other systems provide stronger but still relaxed semantics to achieve lowlatency.
+COPS/Eiger [43, 44] offer causal+ consistency write-write conflicts that are resolved deterministically.
+These systems do not support general transactions and require replication of all data across all datacenters.
+Walter provides Parallel snapshot isolation [53] and Gemini provides Red/Blue consistency [42].
 Apart from weakened semantics, the latter two systems do not have a scalable design within a datacenter.

 Single datacenter storage systems.
-Since the network latency within a single datacenter is low (sub-millisecond), it is generally agreed that the storage system should provide strong consistency.
+Since the network latency within a single datacenter is low (submillisecond), it is generally agreed that the storage system should provide strong consistency.

-The late 80s saw pioneering work in distributed database systems, such as Gamma [25], Bubba [15], R\ [42], Teradata, and Tandem [26], which aim to provide the same transactional updates and query interfaces present in centralized database systems.
-These systems pioneered distributed transactions.
+The late 80s saw pioneering work in distributed database systems, such as Gamma [28], Bubba [18], R [45], Teradata and Tandem [29], which aim to the provide the same transactional updates and query interfaces present in centralized database systems.
+These systems pioneered distributed transactions using locking and two-phase commit [18, 28, 45].

-Modern single-datacenter storage systems offer variants of the key-value interface (BigTable [18], H-Base [3], MongoDB [4]).
-Recently, there has also been strong interest in transactions, e.g. in Sinfonia [6], Percolator [43], and H-store/VoltDB [35].
+Modern single-datacenter storage systems offer variants of the key/value interface (BigTable [21], H-Base [3], MongoDB [5]).
+Recently, there has also been strong interest in transactions, e.g. in Sinfonia [9], Percolator [46], and H-store/VoltDB [39].
 These systems provide distributed transactions using two-phase commit, which is efficient within a datacenter.
-HyperDex [27] uses value-dependent chains to update replicas consistently within a datacenter.
-Value-dependent chains provide a property similar to chain's origin ordering.
+The Hyper-Dex key-value store [30] uses value-dependent chains to update replicas consistently within a datacenter.
+Valuedependent chains provide a property similar to chain's origin ordering.

 View maintenance in database systems.
 There is much work on maintaining materialized views.
-Incremental maintenance schemes typically update base tables and views in the same ACID transaction [13].
-Deferred maintenance schemes batch changes to tables, and update views periodically or when there is a query [20, 34, 55], for efficiency.
-Deferred maintenance is often used in data warehouses where only one update batch executes at any time [45].
-In the same spirit, LazyBase [19] optimizes data analytics by batching writes and updating materialized secondary indexes in epochs.
+Incremental maintenance schemes typically update base tables and views in the same ACID transaction [16].
+Deferred maintenance schemes batch changes to tables, and update views periodically or when there is a query [23, 38, 58], for efficiency.
+Deferred maintenance is often used in data warehouses where only one update batch executes at any time [48].
+In the same spirit, LazyBase [22] optimizes data analytics by batching writes and updating materialized secondary indexes in epochs.

 Only a few systems offer online distributed view maintenance and even fewer do so in a geo-distributed setting.
-BigTable now supports secondary indexes [17].
-PNUTS added support for secondary indexes and join views that are asynchronously updated [5].
+BigTable now supports secondary indexes [20].
+PNUTS added support for secondary indexes and join views that are asynchronously updated [8].
 Lynx also updates derived tables asynchronously, in piecewise chains.
 Unlike PNUTS, Lynx uses static analysis to provide serializability despite asynchronous updates.

-Workflow Management [54].
-Transaction chains resemble application workflows in systems like travel planning or insurance claim processing.
+Workflow Management [57].
+Transaction chains resembles application workflows in systems like travel planning or insurance claim processing.
 An application workflow naturally consists of many activities, each executing as a transaction.
 Like Lynx, workflow systems guarantee that all activities are eventually executed completely and exactly once.
-However, these systems are designed to manage sophisticated workflows often involving people actions, while Lynx uses chains to efficiently execute logical transactions while guaranteeing that entire chains are serializable.
+However, these systems are designed to manage sophisticated workflows often involving people actions, while Lynx uses chains to efficiently execute a logical transaction while guaranteeing that the entire chain is serializable as a single transaction.